Writing

 Igor thought about this.
 ‘No,’ he said, after careful consideration, continuing to eat.

 Alec cut into the chicken and found it was overcooked, just the way his mother would want it.
-There was a smell of cabbage in the air but he had looked and not found any cabbage.
+He could smell cabbage, but when he looked he hadn’t found any.
 ‘So where are you from?’

 Igor shrugged.
 ‘You didn’t start it.
 No need to be sorry.’
 He flashed him a smile that wasn’t fractured or fragile like Alec might have expected from a refugee.
 ‘Anyway, I like it here.
 It’s not so bad.
 My father is a soldier.
 Everybody’s got to be a soldier in Ukraine today.
 I don’t ever want to be a soldier.
 I want to fight for a world where people don’t have to fight.’